exercism/v3/languages/csharp/exercises/concept/classes/.docs/instructions.md

 ### 3. Display the battery percentage

-Implement the `BatteryDisplay()` method to return the distance as displayed on the LED display:
+Implement the `RemoteControlCar.BatteryDisplay()` method to return the distance as displayed on the LED display:

 ```csharp
 var car = RemoteControlCar.Buy();